welaika/wordless-extender/readme.txt

 == Installation ==

 1. Install Wordless Extender either via the WordPress.org plugin directory, or by uploading the files to your server.
-1. Activate the plugin.
+2. Activate the plugin.
-1. Manage plugin settings.
+3. Manage plugin settings.
-That\'s it.
-You\'re ready to go!
+4. That's it.
+You are ready to go!

 == Changelog ==